xiaoyuxie-vico/Sci-ML-Book/intro.md

 If you are also interested in this field, please feel free to contact me by sending an email to xiaoyuxie2020@u.northwestern.edu.

 ## Citation
-If you find this book helful, please cite it:
+If you find this book helpful, please cite it:
 ```
 @book{xie2024sml,
   title={Hands-on Scientific Machine Learning},